What is an oral fibrosarcoma?

 What are the signs that my dog has this type of tumor?

-Lesions may appear as swollen areas arising from any location within the mouth.
+Lesions are firm and smooth and may appear as swollen areas arising from any location within the mouth.
 They frequently ulcerate (break open) and bleed and may also become infected.
 These tumors may look small but may extend deeper into the tissues than expected, invading the underlying bone.

-The signs your dog may exhibit depend on the location, size, and presence of spread.
+The signs your dog may exhibit depend on the location, size, how much the tumor has spread.
 Swelling inside and outside of the mouth as well as oral pain is usually apparent, especially in dogs with tumors that have invaded the underlying bone.
 Your dog may exhibit signs such as bad breath (halitosis), excessive drooling, panting, discomfort while eating or dropping of food, lack of appetite, reluctance to be touched on the head, and facial swelling.

 How is this cancer diagnosed?